 Camping out in your backyard with your kids can be a lot of fun, too.
 Avoid electronics to make the experience feel more authentic!

 Whether it’s ice cream, frozen yogurt, gelato or Italian ice, nothing satisfies like a cold treat on a hot day.
 You can even try making your favorite frozen treats at home and customize them to your liking.

 Create a Summer Playlist

 You may want to enjoy some background music while you’re cleaning around the house, playing outside, gardening or going on a road trip.
 Whether you like oldies, past summer hits or songs with “summer” in the title, think about what summer means to you and make the perfect playlist.

-If taking a dip in a lake, pool or ocean isn’t an option for you, there are still ways to cool off during a hot summer day.
-Turn on the sprinklers, fill up some water balloons or water guns and get ready for a water battle.
-If you live with kids, games like tag and duck, duck goose can easily become backyard water games.
+If taking a dip in a lake, pool or ocean isn’t an option for you, there are still plenty of ways to cool off during a hot summer day.
+Turn on the sprinklers, fill up some water balloons or water guns and get ready for a water battle!

-What are your summer bucket list ideas?
+What’s on your summer bucket list this year?
 Tell us in the comments below.